katyascode/todoapp/README.md

 Made by following @MadeByMatt YouTube tutorial.
-Added my own minor functionality changes, such as:
+Added my own minor aesthetic and functionality changes, such as:

     * Background, square, and title colour/size
     * Enabling the task to be deleted only by clicking the square to complete it